The New Service for Staff looking for Coaching, Facilitation, and Conflict Resolution

 • Power figures

 You can choose to have a support person at any time, even if you have declined the opportunity before.
-If you decide to have a support person, just let us know beforehand so we can also let other participants know.
+If you decide to have a support person, just let us know beforehand so we can also inform other participants.

 The document below has more detailed information about getting the most from your support person.
 Feel free to download it as well.